thebastien69/docker-pxe/README.md

 ## What do you need ?

 You need a Debian distrib.
-It should work on another distrib provided that you change the script runme1st.sh You need docker and git.
+It should work on another distrib provided that you change the script runme1st.sh

+You also need docker and git.

 ## Configuration